nortikin/sverchok/docs/Unit_00/soft_intro_01.rst

      |image8|

-   * Use Blender's standard search box, which appears when you hit *Space* in node view:
+   * Use Blender's standard search box, which appears when you hit *F3* in node view:

+     - the downside to this is that this is not just for finding nodes, you'll encounter a lot of Operators and things that have little to do with Sverchok here.
+Sverchok does register quite a few Operators too, this is therefore one way to execute them if you know what you're looking for.

      |image9|